Skip to main content

 VS Code

-Download and install VSCode from https://code.visualstudio.com/download and choose the link for the .rpm installer.
+If VS Code is not already installed, Download and install VSCode from https://code.visualstudio.com/download and choose the link for the .rpm installer.

 Screenshot of VSCode download page